ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 When you have a one-to-many relationship your entity needs to contain a collection of object references.
 To create relations to entities outside the aggregate, id's need to be used to get a low coupling between these classes.

-A big difference in creating the domain model that is used in Spring Data JDBC versus Spring Data JPA is that no @Entity and no relation annotations like @OneToMany need to be used.
+A big difference in creating the classes used by Spring Data JDBC versus Spring Data JPA is that no @Entity and no relation annotations like @OneToMany need to be used.
 Spring Data JDBC knows a class is an aggregate root when it contains a repository for that class.
-And because of the rules that the aggregate entities are connected through object references, Spring Data JDBC also knows what the aggregates are and create a database structure that corresponds to this structure.
+And because of the rules that the aggregate entities are connected through object references, Spring Data JDBC also knows what the aggregates are and can transfer data to the database as aggregates.

+##### Example:
+In the following example you can see how the domain model that was introduced in the example of Spring Data JPA can be implemented in Spring Data JDBC.
-In the following example you can see 2 aggregate roots RentalCompany and Car.
+In this implementation there are 2 aggregate roots RentalCompany and Car.
 Rental is part of the aggregate of RentalCompany.
 This domain model will also be used in the other examples inside this article to compare the differences between the three frameworks.

-##### Example:

 {% highlight java %}